Network

 Caterina is now joining the APRIL Hub at the University of Edinburgh's College of Science and Engineering as a Business Development Executive.

-AI Hub Administrator
+Hub Administrator

 Dara-Emma McGlacken